serverlesspub/serverless.pub/src/_posts/2019-01-13-deploy-frontend-to-s3-and-sar.md

           BucketName: !Ref TargetBucket
 ```

-Define a AWS::CloudFormation::CustomResource with a name `DeploymentResource`.
+### Triggering the upload during CloudFormation deployment

+Define an `AWS::CloudFormation::CustomResource`.
 Set its `Properties` to have:

-- a `ServiceToken` which takes the `Arn` attribute from the `SiteSource` Serverless Function,
+- a `ServiceToken` which takes the `Arn` attribute from the site source function you created in the previous step,
 - a `Version` property referencing a string variable `"SiteSource.Version”`,
 - a `TargetBucket` property referencing a the target bucket,
 - property `Acl` set to a [pre-canned S3 access policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl).
 For example, `public-read` for publicly accessible web sites and,
 - the `CacheControlMaxAge` set to 600.

+Here is an example:

 ```yml
 DeploymentResource: